TasinIshmam/C-Compiler/README.md

 ### C Compiler

 A simple compiler for a subset of the C Programming Language.
+Generates x86 Assembly.
+Written in C++

 **Sustem Compatibility:** **Linux**
 *This software was written and tested on Ubuntu/Debian environment.
 I cannot guarantee full compatilibty with other distros without proper testing.*